arfloyd2/Project3.github.io/Project 3, Elementary or less.md

 classification trees.
 Below will use the training data to fit a random forest tree.
 After, a prediction will be created followed by a plot of the results.</p>
-<p>Because this is for classification purposes of prediction whether or
-not someone has diabites, the sqrt(p) will be used for the predictor m value.</p>
 <pre class="r"><code>set.seed(110)

 random_forest_model &lt;- train(Diabetes_binary~., data = trainTransformed, method=&quot;rf&quot;,